quil/quil/README.md

 ## Requirements

-Quil works with Clojure 1.10 and ClojureScript 1.10.x.
+Quil works with Clojure 1.11 and ClojureScript 1.10.x.

-Current released version `3.1.0` is compatible with Java 8.
-It doesn't work with Java 9+.
-For Java 9+ try using `4.0.0-SNAPSHOT` though it has major issues, like 3D renderer doesn't work: [issue](https://github.com/quil/quil/pull/337).

 ## Installation